 Hollywood Hills in Hollywood

-An established, central single-family Hollywood neighborhood of midcentury ranch homes, near parks and good schools.
+An established, central single-family Hollywood neighborhood of midcentury ranch homes, near parks and public schools.

 Established single-familyCentral HollywoodParks and schools